Naturalization in Berlin

 Commitment to the free democratic basic order / Declaration of loyalty

-In principle, such an avowal and the corresponding declaration must already be made when applying for naturalization in Berlin.
-At the latest, however, this is possible before the naturalization certificate is presented.
-This obligation does not apply in the case of incapacity to act.
+In principle, these declarations and the associated declaration must be submitted when applying for naturalization in Berlin.
+However, this is possible at the latest before the naturalization certificate is presented.
+This obligation does not apply in the event of incapacity to act.

 Permanent right of residence or special residence permits